Missouri officers accused of assaulting black woman, son

 “In St. Louis and in the United States, when a black person interacts with a white police officer, the immediate concern is: Will he be treated with respect, or will they be allowed to make a call safely, or will they be harassed, beaten and killed because of the color of our skin?”
 Bowman said.

 Marvia Gray was charged with municipal crimes of interfering with an officer and resisting arrest.
-Harms said the St. Louis County prosecutor’s office is still reviewing whether to file charges against Derek Gray.
+Derek Gray was not charged.

 The lawsuit said Marvia Gray suffered injuries to her tailbone, back, shoulder, knees and arms.
-Her son’s injuries included an open head wound that required stitches and metal staples, the lawsuit said.
+Derek Gray’s injuries included an open head wound that required stitches and metal staples, the lawsuit said.